Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 It doesn’t seem like there’s a lot to laugh about.

 Nothing could be further from the truth.
 Healthcare needs humor.
-Humor has incredible benefits for our patients, our health care providers, and for the health care organizations and systems.
+Humor has incredible benefits for our patients, healthcare providers, and healthcare organizations and systems.

 • Improve the patient experience, opening the doors to effective communication and alleviating anxiety

-• Provide staff with an effective, low cost way to reduce...
+• Provide staff with an effective, low-cost way to reduce stress and avoid burnout...

 Continue Reading...